Sulfur dioxide

 Sulfur dioxide (IUPAC-recommended spelling) or sulphur dioxide (traditional Commonwealth English) is the chemical compound with the formula SO_{2}.
 It is a colorless gas with a pungent smell that is responsible for the odor of burnt matches.
-It is released naturally by volcanic activity and is produced as a by-product of metals refining and the burning of sulfur-bearing fossil fuels.
+It is released naturally by volcanic activity and is produced anthropogenically as a by-product of metals refining and the burning of fossil fuels for energy.

 Sulfur dioxide is somewhat toxic to humans, although only when inhaled in relatively large quantities for a period of several minutes or more.
 It was known to medieval alchemists as "volatile spirit of sulfur".

 Structure and bonding

 SO_{2} is a bent molecule with C_{2v} symmetry point group.

 A valence bond theory approach considering just s and p orbitals would describe the bonding in terms of resonance between two resonance structures.